earthlab/cft-CRAN/README.md

 <https://github.com/earthlab/cft/blob/main/vignettes/available-data.md>.
-As is mentioned in the available_data vignette, it is computationally expensive to stitch the data from multiple download requests using availabe_data together, so it is easier and more computationally efficient to use the single_point_firehose function if you encounter errors when trying to download data using the available_data function.
+As is mentioned in the available_data vignette, it is computationally expensive to stitch the data from multiple download requests using available_data together, so it is easier and more computationally efficient to use the single_point_firehose function if you encounter errors when trying to download data using the available_data function.